 Loss of appetite is when you do not feel hungry or have no interest in eating.
 If this happens to you during cancer treatment, there are things you can do to improve your appetite.
-It is important, especially during treatment, to keep yourself well-nourished, to maintain your weight as much as possible, and to stay hydrated.
+It is important, especially during treatment, to stay well-nourished, to maintain your weight as much as possible, and to stay hydrated.

 - Stay away from diet and low-fat foods.

 - Drink high-calorie beverages such as: